-CHBRP estimates that an additional 195 children needing hearing aids or services would be newly covered under AB 1601 in the first year (17,839 children using hearing aids and services baseline to 18,034 children postmandate).
+CHBRP estimates that an additional 195 children needing hearing aids or services would be newly covered under AB 598 in the first year.
 For some, this permits first-time use of hearing aids, and for all newly covered hearing aid users, it permits more repairs, replacements, testing, and recasted ear molds, which improve the effectiveness of the hearing aids.
 All of these newly covered children would be in privately funded health insurance plans or policies since Medi-Cal and CalPERS currently cover hearing aids and services.

 Postmandate, CHBRP estimates there would be no change in the average per enrollee cost of hearing aids and services.
-CHBRP estimates hearing aids and services cost on average \$2,178 per enrollee, which includes children who may not have purchased a new hearing aid in the given year, but may use related hearing aid services in that year.
+CHBRP estimates hearing aids and services cost on average \$1,825 per enrollee, which includes children who may not have purchased a new hearing aid in the given year, but may use related hearing aid services in that year.